cristhosebyrasp/Intro_to_Django/software_instalation.md

 # Django Instalation

 You need to have Python installed on your computer before install Djando.
+Are there two ways to install Django, one using pip on the terminal or by cloning it.
+Go to the <a href="https://www.djangoproject.com/download/">Django Project</a> website to choose the approach with you are more comfortable with.